 “Welcome to the Making Art Work Series!
 Through this accumulating and growing collection of resource articles, we hope to give insight and suggestions to artists in their journey to becoming their most successful creative selves!”

 A big aspect of being an artist is finding ways for people to not only see your art, but purchase it.
 Depending on what kind of work you have, this can vary greatly.
 Luckily, there are several of ways to make your work available to buyers and collectors.
 Here is a loose primer to get you started:

 Stickers: Stickers are a great supplemental and promotional product to make for fans!
 They are less fiscally involved, collectible and are great for decoration as well.
-Stickers have also become a great supplemental item for promotion and networking as well, taking the place of business cards or other novelty items.
-A knowhow of digital printing is helpful, but there are services that offer help in this process as well!
+Stickers have also become a great supplemental item for promotion and networking, taking the place of business cards or other novelty items.
+A knowhow of digital printing is helpful, but there are services that offer customer support and assistance in this process.
 Here is a popular site as an example:

 Art Books: Art Books are a great way to catalog, collect and distribute accumulated work, especially collecting series of illustrations or other kinds of artwork.
 The process can be demanding depending on how much work you want to compile, but the overall product can be a great way to distribute your work to people who want to buy it.
 Here is a great site that can be used to help you get started:

 Clothing: T-shirts have been the pinnacle of merchandising success.
 Nothing gets the word out faster than having your work appear on a wearable piece of clothing.
 There are a multitude of services available that handle much of the labor involved in making clothing, and there are dozens of independent printers out there that can be helpful in getting your work looking the way you want it to.
 Here is one of those services: